 A leading expert on Emily Dickinson and James Joyce, Deppman published his monograph Trying to Think with Emily Dickinson with UMass Press in 2008.
 He coedited Emily Dickinson and Contemporary Poetics (Johns Hopkins University Press, 2008) and Emily Dickinson and Philosophy (Cambridge University Press, 2013).
 He also translated and coedited Genetic Criticism: Texts and Avant-Textes (University of Pennsylvania Press, 2004), a seminal volume that opened up an entire field to the English-speaking academy.
 Among his many awards are an NEH fellowship, a Fulbright scholarship, and Amherst’s Lindberg-Seyersted Scholarship.
 His many published essays deal with topics as diverse as Borges, Walt Whitman, Jean-Luc Nancy, Sophocles, and 19th-century lexicography.
 He recently completed a novel, Taking Chemo with Nietzsche.

 At Oberlin, Deppman directed the Comparative Literature Program almost without interruption, and with great success, for 15 years.
 Under his leadership, it has become a flagship humanities program, consistently attracting some of Oberlin’s best students, while breaking through silos to build lasting connections among the College of Arts and Sciences, Allen Memorial Art Museum, and the Conservatory of Music.
 He also conceived and organized Oberlin’s legendary annual Translation Symposium.

 Deppman believed in the transformative power of literature, art, music, and thought.
 He was deeply committed to rigorous humanistic scholarship as a means of deepening our understanding of life and the world.
 A dynamic and innovative teacher and sought-after advisor, he was ferociously demanding and unconditionally supportive of his students.
 In 2014, he was awarded Oberlin’s Excellence in Teaching Award and, in 2015, the Professor Props “Instructor of the Year.”

-The Ars Moriendi seminar gained an unexpectedly personal dimension in the fall of 2008, when Professor Deppman was diagnosed with stage IV cancer.
-Nonetheless, for the next eleven years, and with the tireless support of his wife, Hsiu-Chuang, he taught full time, travelled the world, lived abroad, and continued to produce scholarship of the highest caliber.
+The Ars Moriendi seminar gained an unexpectedly personal dimension in fall 2008, when Professor Deppman was diagnosed with stage IV cancer.
+Nonetheless, for the next 11 years, and with the tireless support of his wife, Hsiu-Chuang, he taught full time, travelled the world, lived abroad, and continued to produce scholarship of the highest caliber.